joreeves/agi2nerf/README.md

 cd [PATH TO FOLDER]

-run the agi2nerf.py on this XML file using the following command, replacing the text in brackets […] with the file names and paths on your machine:
+Run the agi2nerf.py on this XML file using the following command, replacing the text in brackets […] with the file names and paths on your machine:

 ## Commands
 Example: